 When you’ve finished Instagramming the Eiffel Tower, head over the banks of the Seine and cross Pont Alexandre III.

 A stroll along the Seine will show you wonderful sights of the everyday Parisien’s life.
 Take your time, wander around, and enjoy all the beautiful landmarks built through the centuries.
 Spanning the Seine between the Grand Palais and the lawn of Invalides, the splendidly ornamental Pont Alexandre III is a romantic backdrop that often pops up in wedding photos and even in Woody Allen’s Midnight in Paris.
 With its golden framework and perfect symmetry, Pont Alexandre is beautiful by day and especially charming at night.

 • JARDIN DE TUILERIE AND ORANGERIE

 Just around the corner, the intimate Musée de l’Orangerie is also a lovely break to take from your stroll around the city.
 Home to Claude Monet’s masterpiece water lily series called Nymphéas, the Musée de l’Orangerie is one of the most famous Paris’ artistic gems.
-Sitting in the centre of the grand oval gallery, you’ll be surrounded by an enchanting flow of blues and greens.
+Sitting in the center of the grand oval gallery, you’ll be surrounded by an enchanting flow of blues and greens.

 • MUSEUM D’ORSAY

 Cross Pont Alexandre III in the opposite direction and you will find yourself right in front of the lovely Museum D’Orsay, highly regarded by most art lovers who come to Paris to enjoy some valuable items of French art.
 The museum exhibits plenty of late French art dated back to the late 19th – 20th centuries.
-The most valuable collections of the museum include the works of the impressionists like Monet, Degas and Renoir.
+The most valuable collections of the museum include the works of the impressionists like Monet, Degas, and Renoir.